chelleboyer/AIE6/07_Synthetic_Data_Generation_and_LangSmith/README.md

 each embedding model has it's own performance characteristics, quality and speed can vary based on the model.  some are better suited to specific tasks, ie sentiment.

+#### 🏗️ Activity #3:

+Provide a screenshot of the difference between the two chains, and explain why you believe certain metrics changed in certain ways.

+Screenshot 2025-04-26 155939.png